 Ladies, do try to avoid any kind of ornamental headband that could be mistaken for a tiara.

 Do not ignore the wedding invitation dress code as the bride and groom have specifically chosen this dress code for their big day.
 If there is no dress code specified then do not worry too much and try to have fun with your outfit, a nice summery dress is always a safe bet for a casual summer wedding or a pretty party or tea dress for a winter wedding.

 Beware of dressing like a bridesmaid.
 Believe me, I have done this before myself and there are certain dresses that look like typical bridesmaid dresses so do try to avoid them.
 Finally, if you are wearing black, do try to make sure you do not look as if you are going to a funeral, I was even once asked by a bride not to wear black (brides can be so picky!).

 What is meant by the different kinds of wedding dress attire?

 This is the most formal of all dress codes, think Downton Abbey and Titanic.
-This style is quite old fashioned and not something that you would typically see on a wedding invite in the 21st century however I must say I personally love white tie, I find it charming.
+This style is quite old fashioned and not something that you would typically see on a wedding invite in the 21st century, however, I must say I personally love a white tie, I find it charming.
 Gentleman should wear a tuxedo, a long black jacket with tails, a white pique vest with a white bow tie and black, formal shoes.
 White gloves for dancing are even permissible!

 Ladies should wear a formal, full-length ball gown in a neutral colour like dark brown or black.
 Glamorous makeup and dramatic jewellery and hair are appropriate – think Oscars.
 Nowadays I doubt very much it would be looked down upon if a lady were to wear a dress with some colour.